 Going it alone, doesn’t mean being on your own.
 Use your network for support and guidance.
-Have the courage to admit that you don’t know everything and be truly open to new ways of working.
+Business success does not come from you having all the answers yourself.
+Have the courage to admit that you don’t know everything, ask others for their help and be truly open to new ways of working.

 “Asking for help when you need it, isn’t a sign of weakness, it’s a sign of strength”Barack Obama